 Drop: Deletes the object from the target location.

-Replace: Deletes and recreates the object.
-This action is quicker than Upgrade, but it deletes all data.
+Replace: Deletes and re-creates the object.
+This action is quicker than the Upgrade action, but it deletes all data.

-During the life cycle of a data system, you typically will take these steps in the deployment process:
+During the life cycle of a data system, you typically perform these steps in the deployment process:

 Select a configuration with the object settings and the Control Center that you want to use.